-- Model Checking main difficulty: - choose the corrent model checker - understand the system and model it within the model checker input language - understand the properties of the system and specify them within the model checker temporal logic - Testing main difficulty: which inputs should I use? - also running tests and observing results are problems, but less difficult - Recall that inputs are theoretically infinite and practically too many - a function taking an input integer...
+• Model Checking main difficulty:

+- choose the most suitable model checker - understand the system and model it within the model checker input language - understand the properties of the system and specify them within the model checker temporal logic - Testing main difficulty: which inputs should I use? - slightly less difficult: how do I observe/check the result? - also running tests may be an issue - Recall that inputs are theoretically infinite and practically too many - a function taking an input integer... - thus also important: which input coverage am achieving?